effertz/arBlee_tutorial_testrun/README.md

 1. Download an animation from Mixamo: Go back to the [Mixamo](https://www.mixamo.com/) web page.
 While your character is still selected, select the *Animations* tab, enter *Idle* in the search text field, select one of the idle animations and press *Download*.
 In the *Download Settings* dialog make sure that:
     1. *Format* is set to *FBX for Unity* and
     2. *Skin* to *Without Skin*.
-2. Import the animation to Unity: Drag and drop the downloaded animation to the *Characters* folder in *Project* window in the *Unity Editor*.
-Select *Assets*, right click and select *Create* → *Animation Controller*.
+2. Import the animation to Unity:
+    1. Drag and drop the downloaded animation to the *Characters* folder in *Project* window in the *Unity Editor*.
+    2. Select *Assets*, right click and select *Create* → *Animation Controller*.
 Rename the animation controller to *CharacterAnimationController*.
-Select your character in the *Hierarchy* window, go to the *Inspector* window and add an *Animator* component.
+    3. Select your character in the *Hierarchy* window, go to the *Inspector* window and add an *Animator* component.
 Open the *Controller* dropdown in the *Animator* component and select the *CharacterAnimationController*.
-Next, double click on the *CharacterAnimationController* in the *Project* window.
+    4. Next, double click on the *CharacterAnimationController* in the *Project* window.
 It will open the *Animator* window for this controller.
 Right click on the squared *Base Layer* area, create a new state, using the *Empty* state.
 Rename this state to *Idle*.
 Open the dropdown for the *Motion* field in the *Inspector* window and select *Idle*.
-To repeat this animation endlessly, select the animation in the *Project* window, go to *Inspector* window, enable *Loop Time* and press *Apply*.
+    5. To repeat this animation endlessly, select the animation in the *Project* window, go to *Inspector* window, enable *Loop Time* and press *Apply*.
+    6. Select the animation for your character in the *Characters* folder in the *Project* window, then go to the *Inspector* window, select *Model*, change the value for *Scale Factor* to 0.4 and press *Apply*.

 Build your application again and check how your character behaves.